 - In addition, in 2022, the College won the Highly Commended award for Best Website or App and Best Member Event of The Year.

 Having won the Louis Armstrong CEO Leadership Award in the ‘memcom’ UK membership sector awards in 2020, Paul received an MBE for services to mental health, and to equality, diversity and inclusion on 1 January 2022.

 Paul began his career as a journalist working at the Times, Sunday Telegraph and BBC national network news.

-Later, as Head of Campaigns and Communications at the National Housing Federation, Paul managed the campaign which brought about an end to the pre-payment meter tariff charged by the 'Big Six' energy companies to low income households for gas and electricity – saving £100m a year for less affluent families.
+Later, as Head of Campaigns and Communications at the National Housing Federation, Paul led the campaign which brought about an end to the pre-payment meter tariff charged by the 'Big Six' energy companies to low-income households for gas and electricity – saving £100m a year for less affluent families.

 As Director of Communications at the Charities Aid Foundation, he ran an award-winning campaign in 2012 that successfully persuaded the Chancellor to drop his proposed 'charity tax' on large donations, a tax that would have cost the charity sector £500m per year.

 In other roles, Paul worked as Director of Communications on the Victoria Climbié and Zahid Mubarek public inquiries, with the Climbié inquiry leading to the Children Act 2004.